aacsolutions-anthony/pulselivecloud/README.md

   - [Acknowledgements](#acknowledgements)

 ## Introduction
-PulseLive.cloud is an optional add on service to PulseLive which allows a venue manager to connect to their venue remotely, anywhere in the world (so long as you have an internet conneciton).
+PulseLive Proxy is an optional add on service to PulseLive which allows a venue manager to connect to their venue remotely, anywhere in the world (so long as you have an internet conneciton).
 This is all done without a VPN or changing your network settings.
 All of the remote access is handled by AAC Solutions' cloud server.

 ## Features